-- 2.5 The current capital financing strategy is based on a mix of funding including capital receipts, capital grants, revenue contributions, use of reserves, specific one-off external contributions and Prudential Borrowing which was approved in 2007/08 to fund the new AWS refuse and recycling service and to fund "invest to save schemes".
-The Capital Investment Programme Strategy assumes a phased utilisation of all available capital receipts and reserves over the three years 2008/09 2010/11.
-However, by 2010/11 there will be minimal capacity to deliver a Capital Investment Programme as the majority of capital receipts will be exhausted.
-Therefore, within the next 2 years the Council will need to consider extending the use of prudential borrowing to fund the capital programme if sufficient new capital resources are not forthcoming. - 2.6 Receipts from 'Right to Buy' housing sales are ring fenced to fund future Affordable Housing Projects, and other specific capital receipts have been ring fenced to fund the future reprovision of leisure facilities.
-All other capital receipts are used to fund the prioritised capital programme. - 2.7 From 2010/11 onwards, £1.5m of capital receipts or prudential borrowing will be made available each year to fund new schemes.
-Of this total the following resources will be earmarked to fund specific council objectives: - Due to the significant backlog in property maintenance £200,000 per year will be ring fenced from the available capital receipts to fund capitalised planned maintenance schemes. - For 2008/9 and 2009/10 £250,000 p.a. has been set aside for any capital investment needs arising from the partnership strategy.
-To further facilitate the partnership project, in 2010/11 and 2011/12, £200,000 per annum be set aside for new schemes. - Following the consideration of the ICT High Level Business Case, £225,000 be set aside in 2010/11 to facilitate the creation of a new joint ICT service. - 2.8 It is the Council's policy to maximise capital receipts through a review of existing property use.
+- An annual HRA programme of £3.9m reducing to £2.5m from 2010/11 onwards once the decent homes standard has been met.
+This is funded from the major repairs allowance £1.9m, revenue contribution of £200,000, a mix of supported and prudential borrowing, and grants. - 2.6 All capital receipts are used to fund the prioritised capital programme unless ringfenced for a specific issues such as affordable housing or Shoreham Renaissance - 2.7 From 2010/11 onwards, £1.3m of capital receipts or prudential borrowing will be made available each year to fund new schemes.
+Of this total the following resources will be earmarked to fund specific council objectives: - Due to the backlog in property maintenance £100,000 per year will be ring fenced from the available capital receipts to fund capitalised planned maintenance schemes. - Set aside £250,000 for 2010/11 and 2011/12 from available capital receipts to meet general additional investment needs arising from the partnership. - Set aside £90,000 in 2010/11 for the outcome of the ICT High Level Business Case considered on 29th April 2009.
+The Council had already agreed to fund the Census Capital Programme to a level of £103,000 so this represents a minor reduction in the level of IT investment required. - Set aside £100,000 in 2010/11 for a community engagement exercise as part of the State of the District debate. - 2.8 It is the Council's policy to maximise capital receipts through a review of existing property use.
 A rigorous approach has been adopted to the identification and disposal of surplus assets that are no longer required to meet the Corporate Priorities of the Council.
 The Property Review Group regularly considers the property portfolio and identifies property for sale.
 The Council views this as the most cost effective way to finance the capital programme.
-However, Worthing has a diminishing asset base and the sites remaining are the most difficult to sell. - 2.9 Although the Council has been able to fund the majority of its capital programme from capital receipts in recent years, in future asset sales are unlikely to be sufficient to fund the capital programme.
+However, Adur has a diminishing asset base and the sites remaining are the most difficult to sell. - 2.9 Although the Council has been able to fund some of its capital programme from capital receipts in recent years, asset sales are seldom sufficient to fund the capital programme.
 Therefore the Council will need to explore new sources of funding, particularly for major capital schemes.
 These could include extending the use of prudential borrowing, external funding from the various grant agencies including the national lottery distributors, S106 Agreements, Area Investment Framework funding and Private Finance Initiatives and Partnerships, including Public Private Partnerships Schemes.
 Examples of partnership funding are shown in 6.4.